zguerrin27/learn-redux/learn-redux/readme.md

-# Learn Redux

-A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.

 ## Running

+Clone code then...

-First `npm install` to grab all the necessary dependencies.
+First run `npm install` to grab all the necessary dependencies.

-Then run `npm start` and open <localhost:7770> in your browser.
+Run `npm start` and open <localhost:7770> in your browser.

-## Production Build

-Run `npm build` to create a distro folder and a bundle.js file.